prabathbr/Face-Mask-Detection/README.md

 In the method, the model is trained to classify the all 8 classes in a single stage based on a pretrained ResNet-50 model.
 Most layers of the pretrained model are freezed and only a set of layers are trained along with new set of layers to suit the dataset.
 The full model and related details are included in the training script, [classify_once.ipynb](Method_1/classify_once.ipynb) which to be used with the dataset 1.

-The output model is also validated with the dataset 2 with verification script, [verification_once.ipynb](Method_1/verification_once.ipynb).
+The output model is also verified  with the dataset 2 with verification script, [verification_once.ipynb](Method_1/verification_once.ipynb).

 Confusion Matrix :